-The following table shows the total estimated stock-based compensation expense, related to all of the Company's equity awards, recognized for the twelve month period ended December 31, 2006, in accordance with SFAS No. 123R (in thousands, except per share amounts):
+The following table shows the total stock-based compensation expense, related to all of the Company's equity awards, recognized for the twelve month periods ended December 31, 2007 and 2006, in accordance with SFAS No. 123R (in thousands):

-Months Ended aber 31, 2006
+Years Ended D ecember 31

+2007 2006

-Stock-based employee compensation before tax \$ 6,803
+Stock-based employee compensation before tax \$ 8,392 \$ 6,803

-Related income tax benefits (2,563)
+Related income tax benefits (3,348) (2,563)

-Stock-based employee compensation, net of tax \$ 4,240
+Stock-based employee compensation, net of tax \$ 5,044 \$ 4,240

-Net stock-based employee compensation per common share: ·

-Basic \$ 0.13

-Diluted \$ 0.12

-For the twelve months ended December 31, 2006, the adoption of SFAS No. 123R resulted in cash flows from financing activities of \$9,232,000 for excess tax benefits related to stock options exercised during the period.
-Prior to the adoption of SFAS No. 123R, the Company presented tax benefits associated with stock option exercises as an operating cash flow activity.
+For the twelve month periods ended December 31, 2007 and 2006, the adoption of SFAS No. 123R resulted in cash flows from financing activities of \$3,285,000 and \$9,232,000, respectively, for excess tax benefits related to equity awards exercised and vested during the period.
+Prior to the adoption of SFAS No. 123R, the Company presented excess tax benefits associated with stock option exercises as an operating cash flow activity.

 Prior to January 1, 2006, in accordance with the provisions of SFAS No. 123, the Company applied APB Opinion No. 25 and related interpretations in accounting for its 1999 Plans and the Stock Option Plan.
-Accordingly, because the 1999 Plans were performance-based and certain grants under the Stock Option Plan were granted at less than fair market value, the following table shows the total stock-based compensation expense, related to all of the Company's equity awards, recognized for the twelve month periods ended December 31, 2005 and 2004 (in thousands):
+Accordingly, because the 1999 Plans were performance-based and certain grants under the Stock Option Plan were granted at less than fair market value, the following table shows the total stock-based compensation expense, related to all of the Company's equity awards, recognized for the twelve month period ended December 31, 2005 (in thousands):